-- Targeted Rates differential targeted rates levied on properties directly benefiting from or causing the need for the work.
-80% of scheme cost. - General Rates uniformed rate levied over all properties in the Horizons Region.
-20% of the scheme cost. - Other income Revenue from lease land, forestry blocks, scheme reserves, etc. held by the scheme.
+Targeted Rates - differential targeted rates levied on properties directly benefiting from or causing the need for the work.

+General Rates - uniformed rate levied over all properties in the Horizons Region.

+Other income - Revenue from lease land, forestry blocks, scheme reserves, etc. held by the scheme.
 This is used to reduce the level of the targeted rate